awsarippa/lex-lambda-bedrock-cdk-python/README.md

 ### Things to make sure in Lex console

-- Click on Bot `LexGenAIBot` and verify that three intents `Welcome Intent`, `GenerateImageIntent`, and `FallbackIntent` are present as per the below screenshot.
+- Click on Bot `LexGenAIBot` and verify that three intents `Welcome Intent`, `GenerateTextIntent`, and `FallbackIntent` are present as per the below screenshot.
 ![Diagram](diagrams/LexIntentsPage.png)